gdavis/Mimir-ReleaseNotes/ios/Mimir-1.0.0-beta.md

 Welcome to the Mimir beta test! 💥🚀🎉

-The iOS version has been in development for almost a full year but is finally ready to get into your hands and play some podcasts.
+The iOS app has been in development for almost a full year but is finally ready to get into your hands and play some podcasts.
 Mimir fully supports both iPhone and iPad, including split view on the iPad.

-The macOS app has also received a lot of new updates to work with iOS, so please check that out as well!
+The macOS app is also receiving a big update along with the release of this iOS version, and can also be tested with TestFlight on the Mac when using macOS Monterey.
+If you can, please test both versions and enable iCloud to help test the syncing features of the app.

 Since this is a beta test, please be aware there are bugs to squash and in some very rare cases some major issues may occur such as data loss in your library.
 The iOS version adds iCloud sync to keep all your devices working together, and a new library file format was needed to support it.
 This new library system needs your help to work out all the kinks!